bookofproofs/bookofproofs.github.io/_sources/history/19th-century/riemann.md

 * Returning to the faculty meeting, he spoke with the greatest praise and rare enthusiasm to Wilhelm Weber about the depth of the thoughts that Riemann had presented.
 * In the mathematical apparatus developed from Riemann's address, Einstein found the frame to fit his physical ideas, his cosmology, and cosmogony: and the spirit of Riemann's address was just what physics needed: the metric structure determined by data.
 * So this brilliant work entitled Riemann to begin to lecture.
-* Riemann's letters to his dearly-loved father were full of recollections about the difficulties he encountered.
 * Although only eight students attended the lectures, Riemann was completely happy.
 * At this time there was an attempt to get Riemann a personal chair but this failed.
 * One of the three was Dedekind who was able to make the beauty of Riemann's lectures available by publishing the material after Riemann's early death.